carlomilanesi/measures-rs/docs/Tutorial.md

 ## Conversions between units

-You can convert between units of measurement of the same physical or geometrical property using the following code:
+You can convert between units of measurement of the same physical or geometrical property, using the following code:
 ```rust
     let distance1 = Measure::<KiloMetre>::new(100.);
     let distance2 = distance1.convert::<Mile>();